Trustpilot

 Sleeping position affecting snoring

-• Interrupted sleep cycles: Snoring can cause brief awakenings or lighter sleep stages, reducing sleep quality.
+• Interrupted sleep cycles — Snoring causes brief awakenings and lighter sleep stages, reducing overall sleep quality

-• Increased health risks: Loud and frequent snoring may be a sign of sleep apnea, a serious condition linked to high blood pressure, heart disease, and stroke.
+• Serious health risks — Loud, frequent snoring can be a sign of sleep apnea, which is linked to high blood pressure, heart disease, and stroke

 Eye-level view of a bedside table with a glass of water and nasal spray